RaffLab/PeCoS/README.md

 ```
 python parse_fcs.py "/Users/your_user_name_of_computer/Desktop/Demo" 1
 ```
 'python parse_fcs.py' calls the program. "/Users/your_user_name_of_computer/Desktop/Demo" specifies where the '.fcs' files are located.
 '1' specifies the number of recordings per '.fcs' file.
-The program will generate a 'data.csv' file in the same directory as the '.fcs' files, in our case within the Demo folder.
+The program will generate a 'data.csv' file in the same directory as the '.fcs' files, in our case within the 'Demo' folder.

-To identify the wanted threshold for background subtraction (that results in less than 5 peaks per control recording), multiple thresholds that vary in the number of standard deviation deviation-based thresholded files subtract it from the samples, and count the number of peaks for each recordings, by running  the following command in the same terminal:
+To identify the wanted threshold for background subtraction (that results in less than 5 peaks per control recording), multiple thresholds that vary in “Mean + n*SD” can be subtracted at the same time by running the following command in the same terminal:
 ```
 python thresh_fcs.py "/Users/your_user_name_of_computer/Desktop/Demo" 3 "1 2 3 4 5 6 7 8 9 10"
 ```
-"/Users/your_user_name_of_computer/Desktop/Demo" specifies where the data.csv file was generated from the previous program.
+"/Users/your_user_name_of_computer/Desktop/Demo" specifies where the 'data.csv' file was generated from the previous command.
 '3' specifies the number of control recordings used in this folder.
 "1 2 3..." specifies the number of standard deviations away from the mean that are additionally subtracted.
-The program will create a folder called "Results" in the 'Demo' folder which contains 'raw_data(thresh-mean+xsd).csv' and 'peak_count(thresh-mean+xsd).csv' files.
-The former contains the raw data after threshold subtraction.
-The later quantifies the number of peaks after thresholding.
+The program will create a folder called "Results" in the 'Demo' folder which contains a 'peak_count.csv' file.
+The number in the first column describes the number of standard deviations, every following column the peak count of a recording after threshold subtraction (in alphabetical order of the folder).
 The number of peaks is counted after thresholding including a continuous width of peak or a single peak.

 ### Advanced usage and caution
 - Ensure that the number of control recording is correct.
 If there are 2 control '.fcs' files and each file contains 3 recordings, the total number should be 3*2 = 6.